VOL. IV - APPENDIX C

 In 1871 William and Frances were living at 41 St Nicholas Road, Brighton.
 William remained a greengrocer.
 Eldest daughter Frances had already left home and was working in service.
 In 1881 the family were at 2 Guildford Road, Brighton.
 William Honeysett, late of 2 Guildford Road died on 2 March 1886 aged 58 years old.
 Probate was granted to Frances Ann Honeysett, his widow.

-in 1851 David and Frances' son Thomas Honeysett was a servant at Brown Bread Street, Ashburnham. living and working for William Noakes, butcher and his family.
+In 1851 David and Frances' son Thomas Honeysett was a servant at Brown Bread Street, Ashburnham. living and working for William Noakes, butcher and his family.
 He must have married shortly thereafter for he had been widowed and remarried Charlotte Primmer of Yapton on 25 December 1861 at St Nicholas, Brighton.
 Thomas was a 30 year old widower, a labourer, son of David Honneysett, labourer.
 Charlotte was 42 years old, a spinster, daughter of James Primmer, thatcher.

 In 1871 they were living in Fleet Street, Brighton where 39 year old Thomas was a general labourer.
 In 1881 they were living at Boston Street, Brighton.
 At 61 Charlotte was 12 years older than Thomas and it is likely that they never had children.
 Charlotte died in 1891.
 Thomas died in 1892 in Brighton.